akaalias/homework/README.md

 # Homework

-## Learn Website Coding Through Testing
+## Learn Web Development Through Testing

 Use pre-made integration tests to learn how to code functional websites by focussing primarily on "how it should work" and only secondly on "how this is built".